-- There is another stranger in the village at the moment who is staying in the inn, and has been her for a three or four days, he is quiet and keeps to himself
+- There is another stranger in the village at the moment who is staying in the inn and has been here for three or four days, he is quiet and keeps to himself

 Why his brother in law is late is not related to any matters in this scenario and GM can feel free elaborate at whim.

 Garal is in no means related to what is going on, he is a distraction to add a little doubt and confusion into proceedings, if as GM you wish to substitute another NPC in here it won’t affect the scenario in any significant manner.

 If you are running this as part of an on-going campaign dropping a character to develop the next story may be good, but I would advise not creating too much complication and confusion as players are very good at that without adding complex plots.